aaronmyatt/pdwebsite/examples/gettingStarted/pipelinesRock.md

 ## In closing
 I think I have been looking for a consistent, constrained, simple, and intuitive way to write code since I wrote my first libraries.

-It just took me 10 years to for all the pieces to come together, and put them into a set of practices and tools.
+It just took me 10 years for all the pieces to come together, and put them into a set of practices and tools.

 Overtime I hope pipedown will evolve, a community will form, and we can all build amazing things together.